The browser you are using is not supported. Please consider using a modern browser.

 Since 1998, Connecticut has operated under a deregulated electricity market, thanks to Public Act 98-28.
 This Energy Choice program (known as electricity deregulation) has fundamentally changed how residents and businesses purchase their electricity.
 Under Energy Choice, the supply and delivery of electricity are separated.
 While your local utility still handles the delivery of electricity and maintains the infrastructure, you have the freedom to choose your electricity supplier.

 Multiple electricity suppliers compete for your business, offering various plans and rates.
 This competition is designed to drive innovation and potentially lower prices.
-Your local utility (Eversource Energy or United Illuminating) continues to deliver electricity, maintain power lines, and respond to outages, regardless of your chosen supplier.
+Your local utility (Eversource Energy (formerly known as CL&P) or United Illuminating) continues to deliver electricity, maintain power lines, and respond to outages, regardless of your chosen supplier.

 The benefits of Energy Choice include potential cost savings, customized plans tailored to different needs, and innovation in energy products.
 The Public Utilities Regulatory Authority (PURA) plays a crucial role in overseeing the Energy Choice program by licensing and monitoring electricity suppliers, ensuring fair marketing practices, providing resources for consumer education, and addressing customer complaints and disputes.